TheSpyder/docker/README.md

 [![](https://images.microbadger.com/badges/image/spyder/jekyllbuild.svg)](https://microbadger.com/images/spyder/jekyllbuild)

-`docker run --rm -v /var/run/docker.sock:/var/run/docker.sock -v $(pwd):/build spyder/jekyllbuild bundle exec docker-template build  --no-push jekyll:latest`
+`rm Gemfile.lock && docker run --rm -v /var/run/docker.sock:/var/run/docker.sock -v $(pwd):/build spyder/jekyllbuild bundle exec docker-template build  --no-push jekyll:latest`

 The docker socket redirect is linux/mac specific, I'm not sure how to do that on windows.
 Google may be able to tell you.

 Everything after `build` is the same as in the parent repo, so you can change or remove the `jekyll:latest` tag.

-### Note to self
+### Notes to self

 After building the image, use `docker tag jekyll/jekyll spyder/jekyll` to create my alias.

+When rebuilding the spyder/jekyllbuild image, use `docker build -t spyder/jekyllbuild .`